-8. An athletic facility has 5 tennis courts.
+4. An athletic facility has 5 tennis courts.
 Pairs of players arrive at the courts and use a court for an exponentially distributed time with mean 40 minutes.
 Suppose a pair of players arrives and finds all courts busy and k other pairs waiting in queue.

-- (a) What is the expected waiting time to get a court? - (b) What is the probability that they get to play within 2 hours? - 9.
+- (a) What is the expected time till they get a court? - (b) What is the probability that they get to play within 2 hours assume k = 0. - 5.
 By considering Poisson process, derive that for independent random variables $X_i \sim Pois(\lambda_i)$ we have